Marx2/homelab/cluster/apps/database/mariadb-operator/operator/readme.txt

-when operator fails with: MARIADB_AUTO_UPGRADE do edit deployment and add to env:
+when operator fails with: MARIADB_AUTO_UPGRADE do
+- scale deployment to 0
+- edit deployment and add env with AUtO_UPGRADE
+- scale deployment to 1

   env:
   - name: MARIADB_AUTO_UPGRADE